 We are so excited to announce that JerichoAdaptsToys.org has been featured on a guest post on PrAACtical AAC.
 PrAACtical AAC is a website and blog platform that includes the "community of professionals and families who are determined to improve the communication and literacy abilities of people with significant communication difficulties."
 We are so grateful for Dr. Zangari for writing this post and helping spread the word and mission of JerichoAdaptsToys.org.
 Please visit PrAACtical AAC and read the article by clicking the link below:

 This past Tuesday, the JerichoAdaptsToys team had the opportunity to host a toy and switch adapting session at the iHOPE Academy of New York City.
 Michael Dicpinigaitis, Corinne Dicpinigaitis, Eric Li, and Jai Joshi all presented to staff at the school for children with multiple disabilities on how to adapt a 3D printed switch and a remote controlled fire truck.
 The session was super successful, with well over 20 people working in groups that all learned a hands-on approach to adapting, soldering, and wiring.
 Everyone was able to take these toys and switches back to the classrooms following the presentation so that the finished products could be used in action right away.
 See some of the pictures of the session below, everyone had a blast!

-This past week, Michael Dicpinigaitis from JerichoAdaptsToys.org presented at two major assistive technology conferences: the AT Summit and the AT Makers' Day.
+This past week, Michael Dicpinigaitis from JerichoAdaptsToys.org presented at two major assistive technology conferences: the AT Summit in Mercer, NJ and the AT Makers' Day in Pittsburgh, PA.
 Michael presented about JerichoAdaptsToys and how others can create adapted toy lending library programs in their communities.
 Michael also performed a live toy and switch adaptation to demonstrate to others how to adapt a simple battery operated toy and 3D printed switch.
 Thanks to everyone who attended the presentations and for all the support for JerichoAdaptsToys.org!
 Here are the links to the conferences:

 We are excited to announce our partnership with the Long Island TRAID Center, which provides access to assisitive technology for individuals.
 This partnership allows the toys we have adapted to be available for free loan to families and therapists across Long Island.
 Please visit their website for further information: